Roseiguado/Marlen1684.github.io/home.md

 The best way to overcome obstacles is to face them, even if you have a million fears.
 In those moments, when you feel insane or unable to make it, you must know two things: you are worth it, and you can do it.

 A good friend told me once: "Just believe in you".
 Believe me...it works.

+## Week 3

+*October 19, 2019*

+### Intro To Web Development

+This week was mostly seeing the complete picture of this wonderful and extensive field, that we will have as a web developer.

+I can't even explain how great and invaluable it is for a totally new person in this field, to meet such professional people, dedicated and passionate about what they do.
+They showed me that even with our complications and limitations, everything is possible.
+That the level of knowledge doesn,t really matter to start.
+It can take time, and even starting from zero, you can achieve each one of your goals.
+That achievement will depend only on you, on your time, and the passion for what you do.

+They opened my eyes  to a world that I didn't even know existed.

+Is is here that you can enjoy pure creativity and the flow in it will be amazing.
+There is always something to improve, to create, to learn...

+It was definitely a week of great learning.
+I would like to share some interesting things that you will find being a web developer:
+* You can create

+Each one of these wonderful people has made me confirm that our victory is never to give up, and improve every day. we are our best challenge to achieve...